turi-code/userguide/pattern_mining/frequent-pattern-mining.md

 ###### Minimum Length

-In practice, patterns of length *1* may not very useful.
-There might be a need to search for patterns that are are of a certain length.
-We can do so with the **min_length** parameter.
+Typically, the most frequent patterns are of length *1*.
+However, in practice, patterns of length *1* may not very useful.
+To mine patterns greater than a minimum length, we use the **min_length** parameter:

 ```python